 Rule 47: Raise Amounts.
 “The largest prior bet or raise of the current betting round”.

 This line refers to the largest additional action or “last legal increment” by a preceding bettor in the current round.
 The current round is the “current street”, i.e. pre-flop, flop, turn, river in board games; 3rd – 4th – 5th – 6th – 7th street in 7-stud, etc.

 Example 4-A: NLHE, Blinds 25-50.
 A raises 75 to 125 total.
-NOTICE that 125 total = 50 (bet) plus 75 (raise).
+Notice that 125 total = 50 (bet) plus 75 (raise).
 The next raise on this street must be “at least the size of the largest previous bet or raise”, which is 75.
 B now raises the minimum (75) to 200 total.
 C then re-raises 300 for total of 500.
-We now have a bet of 50, two raises of 75 and a raise of 300 for total 500.
+We now have a bet of 50, two raises of 75 and a raise of 300 for total of 500.
 If D wants to re-raise, “the raise must be at least the size of the largest previous bet or raise of the current betting round”, which is now 300.
-So D would have to raise at least 300 to a total of 800.
+So, D must raise at least 300 more to a total of 800.

 Example 1.
 Series of short all-in wagers that add up to a full raise and thus re-open betting:

 NLHE, Blinds 50-100.
 Post-flop, A opens betting for the 100 minimum.

 B goes all in for a total of 125.
 C calls the 125,